steveicarus/iverilog/Documentation/developer/glossary.rst

 VVP     - Verilog Virtual Processor
     This is the Icarus Verilog runtime that reads in custom code in a form that I call "VVP Assembly".

-See the vvp/ directory for documentation on that.
+LPM     - Library of Parameterized Modules
+    LPM (Library of Parameterized Modules) is EIS-IS standard 103-A. It is a standard library of abstract devices that are designed to be close enough to the target hardware to be easily translated, yet abstract enough to support a variety of target technologies without excessive constraints.
+Icarus Verilog uses LPM internally to represent idealized hardware, especially when doing target neutral synthesis.